OtakuNekoP/bpi-fel-mass-storage-gui4win/README.md

 # How to use:

-1. Press the EFL/U-Boot button on the Banana Pi and hold, then connect to your computer with micro USB cable and release the button.
+1. Press the FEL/U-Boot button on the Banana Pi and hold, then connect to your computer with micro USB cable and release the button.
-2. Install the libusbK WCID Driver for the `Unknow Device` with Zadig.
+2. Install the libusbK WCID Driver for the new listed `Unknow Device` with Zadig.
 3. Run the `bpi-fel-mass-storage-gui4win.exe` and follow the instruction.
 4. Waiting for the FEL loading progress.
-5. Check and edit(if necessary) the partition in the `Disk Management`.
+5. Check and edit (if necessary) the partition in the `Disk Management`.
 6. Flash the device with `Win32DiskImager`.